01 of 05

 Notice that the Double Star's center is only sewn halfway along each quarter square triangle unit.
 The squares are not set in, they are sewn to adjacent units using an easy technique called partial seams.

-Partial seams are the same method used to construct the Bright Hopes quilt block, and I'll refer you there for specific instructions when it's time to assemble Double Stars (don't worry if you haven't tried the technique before because it's very simple).
+Partial seams are the same method used to construct the Bright Hopes quilt block, and we'll refer you there for specific instructions when it's time to assemble Double Stars.

 We'll quick-piece the quarter square triangle units so that you don't have to deal with small triangles.
 Quick piecing is helpful, but you will end up with twice as many units as you need because the two units created from each step are mirror images.
 The additional layout on page 5 shows one way to arrange the extra units to make a small throw that matches your larger quilt.
 Another option is to use the units to create coordinating throw pillow covers.
 Sew them together in any layout that suits you.Continue to 3 of 5 below.